justamanwho/JoJo-bot/README.md

-The bot, which sends as response to the digits my associations of those digits.
+The bot, which...
+Fuck around and find out what it does yourself...

 0. Zero seconds have left
 1. One Punch Man Ora Ora Ora